 - S136 of the Act does not give a principal the authority to require a volunteer or visitor who is under the age of 18 to leave a school or school activity. - If a principal believes a volunteer or visitor is under the age of 18 and they behave unacceptably at a State school, a principal (or the Person in Charge while a principal is absent) has the authority to require that the volunteer or visitor leave the school campus, and not enter the school campus for a specified period of time, under trespass law.
 If the instruction to leave is not followed, the Police may be contacted. - A principal does not have the authority (under either trespass law or s136 of the Act) to require a volunteer or visitor, who is under the age of 18 and has behaved unacceptably, to leave a school activity that is away from the school campus.
-If a volunteer or visitor who is under the age of 18 behaves unacceptably at a school activity, a principal or school staff should refer the matter to the Person in Charge at that venue (e.g. the Pool Manager), who has the authority to require that person leave the venue under trespass law.
+If a volunteer or visitor who is under the age of 18 behaves unacceptably at a school activity, a principal or school staff should refer the matter to the Person in Charge at that venue (e.g. the Pool Manager), who has the authority to require that person leave the venue under trespass law. - Principals and school staff may refer to the Legal Issues Handbook or Legal Services for guidance on the use of s136 of the Act and trespass law.

-• Principals and school staff may refer to the Legal Issues Handbook or Legal Services for guidance on the use of s136 of the Act and trespass law.
+I.I General requirements for visitors and volunteers at Glen Dhu Primary School

-I.I General requirements for visitors and volunteers at Deloraine High School
+- Volunteers and visitors to Glen Dhu Primary School are required to follow the school's evacuation and emergency procedures, including when there are fire, lockdown or evacuation drills. - Visitors who are at the school to attend a school event (e.g. assembly, awards, student performance) are invited to be at the school for the time of that event, and unless invited to volunteer or visit at the school for another reason after the event, are expected to leave the school once the event is finished. - Visitors who are at a school to drop-off or pick-up a student should consider that their presence at the school once class time has started (after the morning bell or during the school day) may be distracting for students and staff. - All volunteers and visitors to Glen Dhu Primary School at times other than these, MUST sign in at the general office. - Volunteers and visitors should ensure that their movement around the school does not impede student learning.

-- Volunteers and visitors to State schools are required to follow the school's evacuation and emergency procedures, including when there are fire, lockdown or evacuation drills. - Visitors who are at a school to attend a school event (e.g. assembly, awards, student performance) are invited to be at the school for the time of that event, and unless invited to volunteer or visit at the school for another reason after the event, are expected to leave the school once the event is finished. - Visitors who are at a school to drop-off or pick-up a student should consider that their presence at the school once class time has started (after the morning bell or during the school day) may be distracting for students and staff. - Volunteers and visitors should ensure that their movement around the school does not impede student learning. - Any tags or badges provided by the school to identify volunteers and visitors MUST be worn and returned.
+Any tags or badges provided by the school to identify volunteers and visitors MUST be worn and returned. >

-1.2 Sign-in process for visitors and volunteers at Deloraine High School
+1.2 Sign-in process for visitors and volunteers at Glen Dhu Primary School

-All volunteers need to:
+All volunteers and visitors need to:

-- I. Enter the school through the designated entry. - 2.
+- 1. Enter the school through the main entry near the general office. - 2.
 Notify the administration staff that you have arrived, who you are there to see and present your current Registration for Working with Vulnerable People card. - 3.
-Sign in via the Kiosk system and be issued with a volunteer pass to display while on campus. - 4.
+Sign in at the Kiosk and be issued with the ticket to display while on campus. - 4.
 Proceed to the nominated area of the school. - 5.
-Before leaving, return to the office to give back the volunteer pass and sign out. - 6.
+Before leaving, return to the office to give back the ticket and sign out. - 6.
 Leave the school campus.

-3.5 Notifying volunteers and visitors of the policy at Deloraine High School
+Notifying volunteers and visitors of the policy at Glen Dhu Primary School